dspasyuk/Tricoder/README.md

 1.  **First Boot (AP Mode):**
     *   On the first boot, or if no WiFi credentials are saved, the device will start in Access Point (AP) mode.
-    *   Connect to the WiFi network created by the ESP32 (the SSID will be "Tricoder-XXXX").
+    *   Connect to the WiFi network created by the ESP32 (the SSID will be "Tricorder-XXXX").
     *   Open a web browser and navigate to `192.168.4.1`.
     *   Go to the "Config" page, enter your WiFi credentials, and save.
 The device will then restart and connect to your network.